VTuber: The VTuber trend

 Kizuna AI's sudden popularity sparked a VTuber trend.
 Between May and mid-July 2018, the number of active VTubers increased from 2,000 to 4,000.
 Kaguya Luna and Mirai Akari followed Kizuna as the second and third most popular VTubers, with 750,000 and 625,000 subscribers respectively.
 Nekomiya Hinata and Siro (entertainer)|Siro, two other early VTubers, each gained followings of 500,000 in six months.

 In the beginning of 2018, Anycolor Inc. (then known as Ichikara) founded the VTuber agency Nijisanji.
 Nijisanji helped popularise the use of Live2D models instead of the prior focus on 3D models as well as the shift towards livestreaming instead of edited video and clips that was the standard for VTubers like Kizuna Ai.
 Cover Corporation, a company that was originally developing augmented and virtual reality software, shifted its focus to VTubers by establishing Hololive.

 After their initial success in Japan, the trend began to expand internationally via their appeal to the anime and manga fandom.
 Agencies like Hololive and Nijisanji created branches in China, South Korea, Indonesia, and India, as well as English-language branches targeting a global audience.
 Meanwhile, independent VTubers began to appear in many countries, from Japan to the United States.
 In July 2018, VTubers had a collective subscriber count of 12.7 million, and more than 720 million total views.
 By January 2020, there were over 10,000 VTubers.

 The COVID-19 pandemic led to an overall increase in viewership of video game live streaming in general in 2020, which helped contribute to the growth of VTubers into a mainstream phenomenon.
 Searches on Google for VTuber related content increased over 2020, leading towards the September 2020 launch of Hololive's English branch.
 In August 2020, seven of the ten largest Super Chat earners of all time on YouTube were VTubers, including Hololive member Kiryu Coco at number one, who by that time had earned approximately (approximately US$ in 2020).
 VTubers accounted for 38% of YouTube's 300 most profitable channels, with a total revenue of US$26,229,911 (roughly half of which being viewer donations).
+YouTube's 2020 Culture and Trends report highlights VTubers as one of the notable trends of that year, with 1.5 billion views per month by October.